 In spite of the vast number of Nigerians in every sector of the economy, several studies have shown that there is a general lack of entrepreneurial capacity among Nigerians.
 Entrepreneurial capacity is the ability and willingness of the individual to respond to business opportunities.
-It is observed that even though many Nigerians may be willing to undertake entrepreneurial activities, most do not have the ability to fulfill their ambitions.
-In addition to lack of ability, several social institutions, values and attitudes inhibit the emergence and performance of Nigerian entrepreneurs.
+It is observed that even though many Nigerians may be willing to undertake entrepreneurial activities, most cannot fulfill their ambitions.
+In addition to a lack of ability, several social institutions, values, and attitudes inhibit the emergence and performance of Nigerian entrepreneurs.

 Ability is a function of the level of education, skills, attitudes, and experience of the individual.
 We have previously noted that Nigerian entrepreneurs are relatively deficient in almost all of these factors.
 The indicators, however, are that in the next decade, Nigerian entrepreneurs would be more educated, skilled and have varied experience in the management of complex organizations.
 The tendency to have a short-term approach to business is also likely to change.

 The grounds for these projections are that in the last decade, enrolment at the primary and post-primary institutions has increased tremendously all over the country.
-The content of the programmes of these institutions is also undergoing changes, with the emphasis being placed in the technical and vocational courses.
+The content of the programs of these institutions is also changing, with the emphasis being placed in the technical and vocational courses.